• Approach

 Bank of America Signature Jobs Initiative

-This initiative, conducted in collaboration with the Aspen Institute, is designed to help students of color prepare for and enter high-wage, in-demand careers in the financial, health care, and technology sectors.
-Through the Signature Jobs Initiative, colleges primarily serving students of color receive support to build career connections and better prepare their students for long-term economic success.
+This initiative, conducted in collaboration with the Aspen Institute, was designed to help underserved students prepare for and enter high-wage, in-demand careers in the financial, healthcare, and technology sectors.
+Through the Signature Jobs Initiative, colleges received support to build career connections and ready their students for long-term economic success.

-Bank of America is investing in 21 community colleges, Historically Black Colleges and Universities (HBCUs), and Hispanic-Serving Institutions (HSIs), with each college receiving $1 million over four years.
-NCII is partnering with Bank of America to provide strategic guidance to these institutions both individually and as a learning community.
-Specifically, NCII is helping colleges implement scalable academic programming and holistic support that prepare students of color for high-wage jobs.
-NCII also is encouraging and strengthening colleges’ efforts to build sustainable relationships with key employers in their regions.
+Bank of America invested in 21 community colleges, Historically Black Colleges and Universities (HBCUs), and Hispanic-Serving Institutions (HSIs), each receiving $1 million over four years.
+NCII partnered with Bank of America to provide strategic guidance to these institutions individually and as a learning community.
+Specifically, NCII helped colleges implement scalable academic programming and holistic support that prepared students for high-wage jobs.
+NCII also strengthened colleges’ efforts to build sustainable relationships with key regional employers.

 California Guided Pathways (CAGP)

-CAGP supports participating community colleges in implementing guided pathways so they can substantially increase the number of students who earn postsecondary credentials and/or transfer with junior status.
+CAGP supported participating community colleges in guided pathways implementation to substantially increase the number of students who earn postsecondary credentials and/or transfer with junior status.
 In 2016, College Futures Foundation partnered with NCII to select 20 colleges for CAGP 1.0.
 Additional support for this initial cohort came from the Bill & Melinda Gates Foundation, Teagle Foundation, and James Irvine Foundation.
-In 2020, College Futures and NCII launched CAGP 2.0 with 37 colleges, including 18 from the inaugural group and 19 new colleges.
+In 2020, College Futures and NCII launched CAGP 2.0 with 37 colleges, including 18 from the inaugural group and 19 new colleges, carried out in partnership with the Success Center for California Community Colleges and the California Community Colleges Chancellor’s Office.

-NCII helps participating colleges approach guided pathways reform in ways that facilitate short-term academic success and long-term economic security and mobility for each student.
-We serve colleges through a mix of multi-day institutes, coaching, professional learning, and peer-to-peer support.
-In addition, we give teams a safe, facilitated space to share aspirations and address challenging elements of their redesign priorities.
+NCII helped participating colleges approach guided pathways reforms in ways that facilitate short-term academic success and long-term economic security and mobility for each student.
+We served colleges through multi-day institutes, coaching, professional learning, and peer-to-peer support.
+In addition, we provided teams with safe, facilitated spaces to share aspirations and address challenging elements of their redesign priorities.
+Find strategies, resources, examples, and action steps – organized by CAGP 2.0 institute and webinar themes – in the California Guided Pathways Playbook.

 Jobs for the Future Sustainability / Return on Investment Project